wycliffeonly/wycliffeonly.github.io/_posts/2024/2024-11-02-everyone-should-be-a-mother-says-eve.md

 author:
 ---

-A man had been telling Eve that if she does not serve God, bad things will happen to her.
+A man has been telling Eve that if she does not serve God, bad things will happen to her.

 "But what does serving God mean?", Eve asked the man.